govau/design-system-site/content/components/headings/accessibility/grayscale.md

 headline: Grayscale
 ---

-How the TODO are viewed with total colour blindness.
+How the headings are viewed with total colour blindness.